ZachMK25/linked-blog-starter-md/SP25 SJSU/180C/Midterm Practice.md

 	4. State
 17. Kernel level threads are more expensive due to the limited memory dedicated to the kernel compared to the user space (ex: 3GB vs 1GB in a 32-bit system).
 The benefits of kernel level threads are that the operating system is aware of them, allowing for more optimal context switching between threads on the same process (no need to flush the cache).
 User-threads need to be scheduled independent of the operating system by their own process, which creates additional overhead by running a mini-scheduler within a given process.
 	1. *explain how related to function calls and system calls*
-18. An upcall is when the kernel sends an interrupt-like signal to a process in user space that asks it to do something? **idk**
+18. An upcall (AKA A SIGNAL IN LINUX) is when the kernel sends an interrupt to a process in user space that requires it to be handled immediately rather than waiting for when its convenient for the process
 19. pthread cals
 	1. pthread_join(): synchronize between threads at a given point, blocking
 	2. pthread_create(): spawns a new thread similar to fork()